Steve Robson

-Steve Robson is an English songwriter and record producer who has sold in excess of 138 million records around the world.
+Steve Robson (born 1969) is an English songwriter and record producer who has sold in excess of 138 million records around the world.
 He has written and produced 12 No. 1 UK/US singles, 38 No. 1 UK/US albums and a further 41 top 5 UK/US albums and singles.
-He is Grammy-nominated for Rascal Flatts ”What Hurts the Most”, which also won BMI Song of the Year and a Nashville Songwriters Association International "10 Songs I Wish I'd Written" award, He has won Ivor Novello Awards and Brit Awards for Take That's “Shine” and has had two more Ivor Novello nominations for Olly Murs' “Troublemaker” and "Dance with Me Tonight".
+He is Grammy-nominated for Rascal Flatts' “What Hurts the Most”, which also won BMI Song of the Year and a Nashville Songwriters Association International "10 Songs I Wish I'd Written" award, He has won Ivor Novello Awards and Brit Awards for Take That's “Shine” and has had two more Ivor Novello nominations for Olly Murs' “Troublemaker” and "Dance with Me Tonight".

 Early life

 Born in Jarrow, Robson is a classically trained instrumentalist on piano, violin, clarinet, and saxophone.
 Whilst living in the North East, he spent his time playing in bands and working on various TV shows.
 He moved to London in his late teens to continue his TV career and there began his songwriting career.
 He still lives in London.